mmusazzi/contextualbayesoptim/README.md

 ## Usage

-The usage of the `ContextualBayesianOptimizer` class will be demonstrated through two minimal examples of typical problems:
+The usage of the `ContextualBayesianOptimizer` class will be demonstrated through two minimal examples of typical problems.

 ### Sequential decision-making problems